jwalton/rust-book-abridged/docs/ch19/ch19-01-unsafe.md

 _Unsafe_ code in Rust is code where we're allowed to ignore or bypass some of the restrictions Rust places on us, and tell the compiler "Don't worry, I got this."
 Of course, sometimes we only think we know better than the compiler when in fact what we're actually doing is creating a hard-to-diagnose problem that we won't fund until our code is running in production.
 So it's not a bad idea to keep unsafe code to a minimum.

-But it's important to realize that "unsafe" code isn't "dangerous" code, it's just code that hasn't been inspected by the eagle eye of the Rust compiler.
-If you could teach the Rust compiler to look at C code, then pretty much all C code would be considered unsafe, but there are plenty of C programs out there doing useful work every day.
+But it's important to note that "unsafe" doesn't necessarily mean incorrect, it's just code that hasn't been inspected by the eagle eye of the Rust compiler.
+There are plenty of C programs in the world performing useful tasks that are correct (or reasonably correct) and C doesn't even have a borrow checker, so all C code is unsafe as far as a Rust programmer is concerned.

 We can write code inside an unsafe block or inside an unsafe function: